bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation/upgrade.md

 Ready to try bringing your project up to the latest version?
 Here are some notes to help you get going.
 BTW, if you have a really old site, you may want to try incrementally upgrading versions rather than, say, go from 1.0 to 2.0 in one session.

-We’ve have a [Technical Help board](https://community.bridgetown.pub/c/technicalhelp) on our **Community** site, so if you get totally suck, folks can give you a leg up!
-(Access to the problematic repo in question is almost always a given in order to troubleshoot, so if your code needs to remain private, please create a failing example we can access on GitHub.)
-There's also an **upgrade-help** channel in our [Discord chat](https://discord.gg/4E6hktQGz4) (though it's harder to include code examples and links there).
+There's an **upgrade-help** channel in our [Discord chat](https://discord.gg/4E6hktQGz4).
+It can be hard to include code examples there, so access to the problematic repo in question is almost always a given in order to troubleshoot.
+If your code needs to remain private, please create a failing example we can access.

 {{ toc }}